Originally published for the prompt Potpourri (Writers Choice), I hope you’ll read or reread this story now.

 She watched him go and then put on her coat, and I saw her gently touch the back of his empty chair before she too left the restaurant.

-Through the window I watched her hurry down the street and disappear into the late afternoon, upper Broadway crowd – leaving me only to guess at their star-crossed story.
+Through the window I watched her hurry down the street and disappear into the late afternoon, upper Broadway crowd – leaving me to wonder how their star-crossed story would end.

 This retired librarian loves big city bustle and cozy country weekends, friends and family, good books and theatre, movies and jazz, travel, tennis, Yankee baseball, and writing about life as she sees it on her blog World Thru Brown Eyes!